 Aluminium is made from bauxite, or aluminium ore.
 Bauxite is the basic raw material that is refined into alumina, which in turn is sent to smelters for processing into aluminium.

 First discovered near Les Beaux in the South of France in 1821, bauxite was initially called “beauxite”.
 In 1886, Charles Martin Hall and Paul Héroult independently developed a process for making aluminium from alumina.
 And in 1887, Austrian scientist Karl Josef Bayer patented his self-titled process for extracting alumina from bauxite.
 Today, the Bayer process and the Hall-Héroult process are still combined to process bauxite ore into alumina, and then convert it into aluminium.

-We produce some of the highest quality, lowest-carbon footprint aluminium in the world: across our global aluminium operations, our carbon footprint is 60% below the industry average.
+We produce some of the highest quality, lowest-carbon footprint aluminium in the world: the greenhouse gas emissions intensity of our managed Atlantic Operations smelters represents less than one-fifth of the industry average.
 Through ELYSIS, our joint venture with Alcoa, supported by Apple and the governments of Canada and Quebec, we are helping to further develop a breakthrough aluminium smelting technology with no direct greenhouse gas emissions.

 We are also reducing the volume of waste we produce and creating new value for our business, such as supplying anhydrite, a by-product from our Vaudreuil alumina refinery in Canada, to be a fertiliser to our neighbouring blueberry growers.

 A First in Responsible Aluminium

 We are now offering Aluminium Stewardship Initiative (ASI) certified aluminium from all of our Canadian operations, through a ‘chain of custody’ spanning Rio Tinto’s Gove bauxite mine in Australia to its alumina refinery, aluminium smelters and casthouses in Quebec and British Columbia, Canada.